Royal Observer Corps: Uniform and other insignia

 When the ROC was first issued with RAF style uniforms in 1941, the RAF was able to provide the majority of the uniform items but held insufficient stocks of RAF blue berets.
-However, at that time the Army held a surplus of black Royal Tank Regiment berets, therefore the ROC was initially issued with black berets, which remained part of the ROC uniform only until a manufacturer was able to produce the prescribed midnight blue berets, which then remained part of the ROC uniform throughout its history.
+However, at that time the Army held a surplus of Royal Tank Regiment berets, therefore the ROC was initially issued with the black beret of the RTR.
+Post World War II, there followed a transition to the 1947-issue GS (General Service) midnight blue/dark blue beret, which thereafter remained part of the ROC uniform.
 There was a similar shortage of both Sergeant and Corporal stripes.
 However, there existed a large surplus of rank badges destined for the quasi-military Royal Canadian (Volunteer) Storekeeper Corps who served in UK dockside warehouses during the Second World War.
 These badges, displaying horizontal bars within a wreath of laurel leaves, were adopted for the ROC, with Chief Storekeeper becoming Chief Observer and Leading Storekeeper becoming Leading Observer.
 The four bar rank of Master Storekeeper was discounted initially, but was again under consideration in 1990 as an RAF Warrant Officer equivalent rank styled Master Observer; intended to act as dedicated assistants to Crew, Group and NRC officers.
 However, the decision on whether to introduce the rank of Master Observer was overtaken by the standing down announcement.
 (The surplus rank badges destined for the Royal Canadian (Volunteer) Storekeeper Corps were also used by the United States' Civilian Technical Corps, who were based in the UK during the Second World War).